-In the United States, the E2 Visa is an immigration pathway that provides prospective immigrants temporary US residence in exchange for investment in a US-based business.
+If you are an entrepreneur with an innovative business idea, Canada’s start-up visa program is an effective pathway for securing a work permit, and eventually PR (permanent residency).
+The United States comparison is the E2 Visa; an immigration pathway that provides prospective immigrants temporary US residence in exchange for investment in a US-based business.

 Start-Up Visa for Canadian Immigration